AhmadMohamed/Online-Shopping/README.md

 # Online Shopping
 # Facilities of the application:
-# Sign up & login facilities.
+Sign up & login facilities.
-Facility to navigate categories and products
+Facility to navigate categories and products.
-Facility to Search by text, voice and barcode (using Camera) Facility to add several products to the shopping cart.
+Facility to Search by text, voice and barcode (using Camera).
+Facility to add several products to the shopping cart.
 Facility to add/remove/edit quantities of products in the shopping cart.
 Facility to show order total before submission.